cristigard/birthday/README.md

 # birthday
-Dictionary to add or look for a birthday friend
+Dictionary to add or search a friend's birthday